Guide to Green Burial Services and Cemeteries in Ohio

 Firstly, let’s look at the cost of a green burial plot.
 You can purchase a single burial plot, a companion plot, or a family plot.
 Most natural burial sites also offer the burial (or scattering) of cremation ashes, as this may be a preferred ‘green’ final resting place, and cremation ashes are natural organic matter.

-Prices for plots differ at the green burial sites, but it is fair to say that a single plot can be purchased for as little as $550, although the average cost of a green burial plot is closer to $2,500Cremains burial costs around $750.
+Prices for plots vary across green burial sites, but it is fair to say that a single plot can be purchased for as little as $550, though the average cost of a green burial plot is closer to $2,500Cremains burial costs around $750.

 Cemetery Open & Close Fees

-In addition to purchasing the actual grave plot, the natural burial site may charge a small open/close plot fee.
+In addition to purchasing the actual grave plot, the natural burial site may charge a small fee for opening and closing the plot.
 In other words, you purchase a plot of land for the grave, and then they charge you the cost to dig the grave when the burial occurs.

 Plot Open & Close fees are usually between $300 – $800.